tweag/flake-buildkite-pipeline/README.md

 Now, to get the actual BuildKite `pipeline.json`, run `nix eval --json .#pipelines.buildkite`.
 This will produce a valid BuildKite pipeline, the `--json` flag will print it out as JSON instead of Nix.
-You can use this in combination with the BuildKite Agent CLI tool to upload the pipeline, e.g.
+You can use this in combination with the BuildKite Agent CLI tool to upload the pipeline.
+E.g. to use your own Nix flake with BuildKite, make sure the attribute `pipelines.buildkite.steps` gets defined in the flake's outputs.
+And then run the following command as a first step in the BuildKite pipeline.

 ```shell
 nix eval .#pipelines.buildkite --json | buildkite-agent pipeline upload
 ```

-### Functions reference

-`flakeSteps`
+You can look at [the example flake][example-flake], and how we set it up on BuildKite.

 ## 👋 Hello from the Tweag team